tmaquaponics/tmaquaponics.github.io/db/_posts/2025-12-07-The nitrogen cycle.md

 3. Dead or dying organic matter
 	-  Decaying fish and plant matter.
 Excess detritus that builds up at the bottom of the tank.
 4. Tap water
-	- many municipal water supplies use chloramine ( chlorine + ammonia)
+	- Many municipal water supplies use chloramine (chlorine + ammonia)
 	- Standard dechlorinators break down the chlorine bond, but release the ammonia into your tank.
-5. Overstocking and Overfeeding
+5. Overstocking and overfeeding
 6. Filter breakdown
-	- Old filter sponge that is never rinsed becomes an ammonia factory
+	- Old filter sponge that is never rinsed becomes an ammonia factory.
 7. New substrate or decorations
-	- some materials can leach small amounts of ammonia.
+	- Some materials can leach small amounts of ammonia.

 Quick math that scares every experienced keeper